Panagiotis-Zachos/youtube-downloader-autosplit/README.md

 Simple command prompt app I created (Python 3.7.3) to easily download and split full albums into separate tracks from youtube

 This has only been tested on Windows 10!
+Does not support VERY big albums (more than 1.5hours long)

 Requirements
 -------